rabidaudio/rabidaudio/README.md

 - [a module](https://github.com/rabidaudio/clock2midi) for converting CV clock signals to MIDI clocks
 - [a mod](https://github.com/rabidaudio/niftykeyz-jackboard-mini) for the [NiftyKeyz modular keyboard](https://www.cre8audio.com/niftykeyz) to shrink the output board
 - [logic](https://github.com/rabidaudio/midi-voicesteal) for voice-stealing a limited number of MIDI channels for a MIDI-to-CV module
+- [a script](https://github.com/rabidaudio/notion-import-record) for importing data into one of my Notion apps

 ## Analysis / Experiments